Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 * Display value
 * Display text

-### Workflow with Task Forms
+### Workflow with Task

-The workflow process manages the completion of all task forms in a specific sequence.
+The workflow process manages the completion of all tasks in a specific sequence.
 You can view and filter workflow processes, start new ones, or track ongoing processes.
-The workflow process is complete when all associated task forms are finished.
+The workflow process is complete when all associated tasks are finished.

 > **Note:** A workflow with a single task is completed once this task is finished.

-To initiate a workflow process and start completing task forms, see [Start a Workflow](####start-a-workflow).
+To initiate a workflow process and start completing tasks, see [Start a Workflow](####start-a-workflow).

 #### Start a Workflow

-To begin completing task forms within a workflow, you must first initiate the workflow.
+To begin completing tasks within a workflow, you must first initiate the workflow.

 > **Note:** You can start workflows from either the context menu of an existing file or the **Tasks** menu.

 To start a workflow from the **Tasks** menu:

-1. Log on to the Mobile workspace.
+1. Log on to the Mobile Workspace.

 2. Tap **Tasks** and select the **Workflows** tab.